 - Paper production requires LOTS of water

-It takes 10 liters of water to produce a single A4-sheet of paper.
+It takes 10 litres of water to produce a single A4-sheet of paper.
 The pulp and paper industry is the single largest industrial consumer of water in Western countries.

 - Recycling works